Jetison333/rotg/wagon.md

 The Egg (1 marble) — 🥚 it's just an egg

+Biden Blast (3 marbles) — This itum can be used to cause a barrage of cosmic rays to strike the rules.
+Each bit that makes up the rules has a 75% chance to be flipped.
+This action consumes 21 marbles.

+Pyramid scheme (2 marbles) — When this itum is bought it immediately returns to the wagon with its price increased by one marble.
+The next time its bought the previous owner gains the same number of marbles it sold for.  *Last sold to Makefile for 1 marble.*

 ## *currently bidding.*

-Pyramid scheme (1 marble) — When this itum is bought it immediately returns to the wagon with its price increased by one marble.
-The next time its bought the previous owner gains the same number of marbles it sold for
+Nout.

 ## Owned